 How To Free Up Storage Space on an iPhone or iPad

-Before commencing, remember to use the iCloud to back up files and images you want to keep.
+Before commencing, it is a good idea to use the iCloud to back up files and images you want to keep.

 To permanently delete unwanted media files:

-- Tap the rubbish bin icon, then tap Delete 10 Items (or however many you want to delete).
+- Tap the Trash icon, then tap “Delete” 10 Items (or however many you want to delete).
 Your files are not deleted immediately but are moved to the Recently Deleted folder, where they will remain for 30 days (giving you the option to restore them if you want).

 - To permanently delete these files and reclaim the storage space they occupy, tap Albums at the bottom of the Photos app, then the Recently Deleted folder.

 - Tap Select at the top right, tap Delete All, then Delete X Items.
 You can also delete any podcasts you have already listened to.